juicedata/juicefs/docs/en/fault_diagnosis_and_analysis.md

 ## Error Log

-If JuiceFS run in background (through `-d` option when mount volume), the log will output to syslog.
+When JuiceFS run in background (through `-d` option when mount volume), logs will output to syslog.
 Depending on your operating system, you can get the logs through different commands:

 ```bash
 # macOS